Thomas Gainsborough School

 Service pupil premium funding (optional)

-For schools that receive this funding, you may wish to provide the following information:
+For schools that receive this funding, you may wish to provide the following information: How our service pupil premium allocation was spent last academic year |

-Measure |
+N/A |

-What was the impact of that spending on service pupil premium eligible pupils? |
+The impact of that spending on service pupil premium eligible pupils |

-NA |
+N/A |

 Further information (optional)

-Our school Improvement Plan priorities continue to be focused on improving teaching throughout the school and wellbeing of students and staff is at the heart of everything we do, and our disadvantaged students are a key focus for all members of staff.
-StepLab as an intervention tool has been introduced to monitor and support professional development for teachers.
+TGS school Improvement Plan priorities continue to be focused on improving teaching throughout the school.
+The wellbeing of students and staff is at the heart of everything we do, and our disadvantaged students are a key focus for all members of staff.
+StepLab as an intervention tool for monitoring has been introduced and is being further embedded over the last year.
 Staff CPD continues to be delivered to underpin this work to ensure the ‘first 20%’ and Pupil Premium students are at the forefront of quality first teaching techniques and supportive classroom interventions.
 The schools rigorous early help offer and student support work in tandem with the academic teams to ensure all disadvantaged students' needs are met, both inside the classroom and out.
 Thus ensuring personal, social and academic development is achievable and opportunities are available to enrich the life experiences of those considered to be at a disadvantage.
 TGS were awarded the IQM (Inclusion Quality Mark) award in May 2022 and made a centre of excellence for their work supporting inclusion, which included work for disadvantaged students.
+The school has been requested to be a FlagShip school in 2024 as well - supporting other schools with the inclusive award status and being a beacon of positive practice for disadvantaged students.
 The school also received an award for its PSHE/RSE work via the Terrence Higgins Trust.
-The personal development and support for all, including PP students, was seen and recognised by Ofsted when visiting in September 2023. |
+The personal development and support for all, including PP students, was seen and recognised by Ofsted when visiting in September 2023 and also in November 2024, where behaviour and attitudes were also highly praised as part of the report for all (including disadvantaged).
+The schools pupil premium lead has also been selected for the national E100 programme where work is focussing on supporting disadvantaged students - the work, research and outcomes / reviews will be a strategic feature for supporting outcomes as part of this strategy for 2024-2027. |